 We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS.
 We’ll do this after:

-• we let you know we’re reassessing your eligibility, and what specific eligibility requirements we’re looking at
+- we let you know we’re reassessing your eligibility, and what specific eligibility requirements we’re looking at

-• we let you know what information we need to make our decision.
-We’ll only ask you to provide this specific information or report if we can’t reasonably get it in a different way.
+- we let you know what information we need to make our decision.
+We’ll only ask you to provide this specific information or report if we can’t reasonably get it in a different way

-• you’ve had a reasonable opportunity to give us the information we asked for
+- you’ve had a reasonable opportunity to give us the information we asked for

-• we look at the information you give us.
+- we look at the information you give us.

 The person who reassesses your eligibility and decides if you’re still eligible will be one of our staff.
-They will be different from the people who first decided that you’re eligible, and the people who approved your plans.
+They’ll be different from the people who first decided that you’re eligible, and the people who approved your plans.
+They’ll also be someone who doesn’t have a personal interest in whether you’re a participant or know you, other than through the NDIS.

 If there’s information and evidence that shows us you’re still eligible, you’ll remain a participant.
 You can keep using your NDIS supports.